AriFordsham/GHCWiki/commentary/compiler/core-syn-type.md

 - The `res_ty` type is the same as the type of any of the right-hand sides.

 - If there is a `DEFAULT` alternative, it must appear first.
+This makes finding a `DEFAULT` alternative easy, when it exists.

 - The remaining non-DEFAULT alternatives must appear in order of